 Transfer pricing regulations to which we are subject require that any international transaction among the WNS group enterprises be on arm's-length terms.
 Transfer pricing regulations in India have been extended to cover specified Indian domestic transactions as well.
 We believe that the international and India domestic transactions among the WNS group enterprises are on arm's-length terms.
+We have signed an Advance Pricing Agreement with the Government of India providing for the agreement on transfer pricing matters over certain transactions covered thereunder for a period of five year starting from April, 2013.
 If, however, the applicable tax authorities determine that the transactions among the WNS group enterprises do not meet arms' length criteria, we may incur increased tax liability, including accrued interest and penalties.
 This would cause our tax expense to increase, possibly materially, thereby reducing our profitability and cash flows.
 The applicable tax authorities may also disallow deductions or tax holiday benefits claimed by us and assess additional taxable income on us in connection with their review of our tax returns.

 From time to time, we receive orders of assessment from the Indian tax authorities assessing additional taxable income on us and/or our subsidiaries in connection with their review of our tax returns.
 We currently have orders of assessment for fiscal 2003 through fiscal 2012 pending before various appellate authorities.
-These orders assess additional taxable income that could in the aggregate give rise to an estimated \P 3,033.1 million (\$47.6 million based on the exchange rate on June 30, 2015) in additional taxes, including interest of \P 1,074.6 million (\$16.9 million based on the exchange rate on June 30, 2015).
+These orders assess additional taxable income that could in the aggregate give rise to an estimated \mathbb{Z} 2,866.3 million (\$43.5 million based on the exchange rate on September 30, 2015) in additional taxes, including interest of \mathbb{Z} 1,033.4 million (\$15.7 million based on the exchange rate on September 30, 2015).